tkonopka/image_recipes/README.md

 $$
 ```

-Conversion of the tex file into a figure.
+The script converts the tex file into images.

 ```
 tex2webp2 equation.tex